model-checking/kani/docs/src/verification-results.md

 Kani determines the verification result for the harness based on the result (i.e., `<status>`) of each individual check (also known as "properties").
 If all checks are successful then the overall verification result of the harness is successful.
-Otherwise the verification is failed, which indicates issues with the code under verification.
+Otherwise the verification fails, which indicates issues with the code under verification.

 ## Check results